 >> THE CURRENT STATUS OF GEO CODE?

 GEO CODE is in proof of concept phase and is being piloted by the University of Southern California and IERF.
-This proof of concept entails establishment of a unique Global Institution Code using seven (7) digits:
+This proof of concept entails establishment of a unique Global Education Code using seven (7) digits:

 - Two (2) digit ISO country code, plus

 To test this approach and underlying methodology, the Workgroup is assigning this unique Global Institution Code to institutions as it adds and enters them into the directory.
 The University of Southern California has already integrated components of this service into production as a pilot.